Skip to Main Content

 Please review our services to alumni below for more details.
 Thank you for returning to AU Libraries for your information and research needs.
 We look forward to assisting you!

-Auburn University Libraries offers a variety of resources and services to general and dues-paying members of the Auburn Alumni Association.
+Auburn University Libraries supply general and dues-paying members of the Auburn Alumni Association with access to various information resources and services.

 Friends of AU and general members of the Alumni Association are permitted access to various free electronic resources and library services.
 This includes but is not limited to browsing our onsite library collections, including our Newspaper Room and Special Collections and Archives, and access to 14 freely available electronic databases, including government information resources.